Independent-SAGE/publishing-working-group-blog/_posts/2020-10-03-Welcome-Supporters-Fidus-Writer-and-Vivliostyle.md

 **Fidus Writer** is a European open-source company who produce the academic real-time collaborative authoring package 'Fidus Writer'.
 Already they have helped by adding Europe PMC citations to the authoring software.
 See: [https://www.fiduswriter.org/](https://www.fiduswriter.org/).

 **Vivliostyle** is a Japanese non-profit organisation that maintains the CSS Typesetting open-source software Vivliostyle.
 See: [https://vivliostyle.org/](https://vivliostyle.org/).
 We use Vivliostyle to convert Fidus Writer documents into a Web Book, Screen PDF, and print-on-demand PDF.

+__The working group needs volunteers and supporters.
+If you would like to help us please get in touch.
+DM [@mrchristian99](https://twitter.com/mrchristian99)__